Elements, Stripe’s new check-out toolkit, aims to boost e-commerce sales completions

 This has been a gradual evolution for the company: it has over the years added in new services like Radar, to help with fraud prevention, and an easy way for businesses to incorporate in the U.S. when they are based abroad.

 Atlas, the incorporation product, is now available in 125 countries after getting open to US-based founders earlier this year.
-Radar, Groom said, “is also doing well, with lots of companies planning to rely on Radar for for the upcoming holiday season.”
+Radar, Groom said, “is also doing well, with lots of companies planning to rely on Radar for the upcoming holiday season.”
 There is apparently an update coming on that product that is likely to hit before the holiday season, when online shopping goes bananas.

 While Elements is free to use for Stripe customers, it’s also interesting move by the company as it continues to lock down different elements of the both the commerce experience and the act of running a business online.